Clouded Witnesses

 our water has gone dry but

-a hut emerges from the bushes,
+a hut emerges from the bushes, but

-strangers fill the reservoir and
+strangers fill the reservoir and but

-we ride on
+we ride on but

 night falls and